 data directory; its name is arbitrary.
 It is possible to use relative directories,

-so that you can move the script to a KBC transformation with no changes.
-To develop a R transformation which takes
+so that you can move the script to a Keboola transformation with no changes.
+To develop an R transformation which takes

 a sample CSV file locally, take the following steps:

-in/usersubdirectory of the working directory, and make sure that their name is without any extension.
+in/user subdirectory of the working directory, and make sure

 Use this sample script: